bitlayer-org/NST-Tool/README.md

 ## An Example Modification to Bitcoin Core

-Bitlayer provides an example modification to Bitcoin Core ((https://github.com/bitlayer-org/bitcoin/tree/nst_api)), introducing the `sendnsttransaction` API by changing a minimal amount of code.
+Bitlayer provides an example modification to Bitcoin Core, introducing the `sendnsttransaction` API by changing a minimal amount of code (see `nst-bitcoin.patch`).
 This new API allows broadcasting non-standard transactions, similar to the widely used `sendrawtransaction` API, but with relaxed restrictions on transaction standards.

 ## Functionality